This article will help you to remove Defray ransomware completely. Follow the ransomware removal instructions given at the end.

 How to Open .Defray files?

-You can't.
+You can't without a decryptor.
 At this point, the .Defray files are encrypted.
-You can only open them once they are decrypted.
+You can only open them once they are decrypted using a specific decryption key for the particular algorithm.

 Do not panic, and backup the files.
 If a decryptor did not decrypt your .Defray files successfully, then do not despair, because this virus is still new.